rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ### [big-brain]

 [big-brain] ([GitHub][big-brain-github], [Discord][big-brain-discord]) by [@zkat]
-is a highly-parallel [Utility AI][big-brain-utility-ai] library for the Bevy game engine.
+is a highly parallel [Utility AI][big-brain-utility-ai] library for the Bevy game engine.

 [big-brain] recently tagged [v0.16.0][big-brain-v16], bringing with it a couple of breaking changes and a few goodies.

-Probably the biggest change in this release is removal of the blanket [`ActionBuilder`][big-brain-action-builder] and [`ScorerBuilder`][big-brain-scorer-builder] implementations for `Clone` types.
+Probably the biggest change in this release is the removal of the blanket [`ActionBuilder`][big-brain-action-builder] and [`ScorerBuilder`][big-brain-scorer-builder] implementations for `Clone` types.
 This is a fairly significant breaking change, but one that is fairly easy to resolve: simply use the new `#[derive(ActionBuilder)]`